Skip to the main content

 • The RTS must:

-• Coordinate and do patient and prescribing practitioner face-to-face encounters in an appropriate setting and include input from other health care team members (that is, physical therapist, occupational therapist)
+• Coordinate services with the prescribing physician to evaluate the patient face-to-face in an appropriate setting and include input from other health care team members (for example, physical and occupational therapists)

 • Record and keep all patient assessment information